Table of Contents

 Let’s talk about fraternal twins first.

-Dizygotic (fraternal) twins occur when two egg cells are released and each one is then fertilized by a different sperm cell.
+Dizygotic (fraternal) twins occur when two egg cells are released.
+Then, each egg is fertilized by a different sperm cell.

 Studies have identified a specific gene that causes hyper-ovulation that can be passed down either side of the family, which, given the right circumstances, can eventuate in twins.
 It’s why twins can run in families, as this gene can be passed down through the generations.